ybakos/zuvuya-compositor/README.md

 describe the server as "a compositor", we're using that term in a more general sense.
-In a more specific sense, the `wl_compositor` is the component within our "compositor" that is truly responsible for combining the contents of multiple graphics surfaces into a single displayable output.
+In a more specific sense, the `wl_compositor` is the component within our "compositor" that is truly responsible for combining the contents of multiple surfaces into a single displayable output (the framebuffer).

-Now wait, what's a "surface?"
+But then, what is a "surface?"

 ### Step 4

+TODO Surfaces, attaching buffer to surface, etc.

 ---